QuanyuTang/erdos-problem-856-note/README.md

 read when split across several nested replies, and encouraged me to write them up as a short PDF that could be linked from the discussion.

-This repository collects that material in a clean and permanent form.

 ---

 ## Contents